dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 {% task 'Create a class to manage application state.' %}

-To begin our discussion, let's take a look at the initial version of `App`:
+To begin our discussion, let's review the initial version of `App`:

 {% include_codefile 'demo/initial/biz-e-corp/src/widgets/App.ts' %}

 Most of this widget is dedicated to holding and managing the `WorkerData` in the application.
-Notice, however, that it never actually uses that data itself. `App` is only holding the data so that its children can access it.
-While this may be acceptable in a small application, in larger applications, the `App` class can become overwhelmed by the amount of state information that it is tracking.
-Since the state information not a primary concern of the `App` class, let's refactor it out of `App` and into a new class.
+Notice, however, that it never actually uses that data itself. `App` is only containing the state and passing it to the children as required via properties.
+Up lifting state to highest common widget in the tree is a valid pattern but as an applications state grows in size and complexity it is often desirable to decouple this from the visual widgets.
+In larger applications, the `App` class would become complicated and more difficult to maintain due to the additional state information that it would be required track.
+Since the state information is not a primary concern of the `App` class, let's refactor it out of `App` and into a new `ApplicationContext` class.

 {% instruction 'Add the following to `ApplicationContext.ts`.' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/ApplicationContext.ts' %}

 The code begins by importing some modules, including the `WorkerProperties` and `WorkerFormData` interfaces defined in the `Worker` and `WorkerForm` modules.
-These two interfaces define the state that the `ApplicationContext` is going to track.
-One important item to note is that the `ApplicationContext` is aware of the widgets, but the widgets are not aware of the `ApplicationContext` module.
-It is important to import the modules this way since it minimizes the widgets' dependencies and makes them easier to test.

-After the imports, we have defined the `defaultWorkerForm`.
-This is identical to the `defautlForm` from the `App` module and is used for the same purpose - to reset the form data when a new `Worker` is created.
+These two interfaces define the state that the `ApplicationContext` will track.

-The `ApplicationContext` class contains the state information.
-It contains two private fields, `_workerData` and `_formData` that will contain the state as well as two accessor methods to retrieve those fields.
-Finally, notice the two public methods that `ApplicationContext` exposes:
+The `ApplicationContext` class contains the state information. `ApplicationContext` has two private fields, `_workerData` and `_formData`, which contain the state, and two accessor methods to retrieve these fields Finally, notice the two public methods that `ApplicationContext` exposes:

-{% include_codefile 'demo/finished/biz-e-corp/src/ApplicationContext.ts' lines:32-41 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/ApplicationContext.ts' lines:26-35 %}

-The `formInput` method is providing the same functionality that the `_onFormInput` method in the `App` class and the `submitForm` method is doing the same thing that the `App` class's `_addWorker` is.
-The implementations are slightly different since the `ApplicationContext` has dedicated fields that are storing the state information.
+The `formInput` method provides the same functionality as the `_onFormInput` method in the `App` class and the `submitForm` method is analogous `_addWorker` from the `App` class.
+The implementations vary slightly as the `ApplicationContext` has dedicated fields to store the state information.
 Also, since the `ApplicationContext` is not a widget, it needs to emit an `invalidate` event to inform the application to schedule a render cycle.

-Notice that the `ApplicationContext` does not have any code to load state information.
+Notice that the `ApplicationContext` does not contain any code to load state information.
 Its role is only to manage the application's state.
-Any data that the application should start with must be provided to the `ApplicationContext` via its `constructor` while the application is being started.
+Any application initialization data must be provided to the `ApplicationContext` via its `constructor` while the application is being started.

-Now that we have moved state management to a dedicated module, we need a way to initialize the state and make it available.
-We will do that in the next section where we will create and register an `Injector`.
+Now that we have moved state management to a dedicated module, we need a way to initialize the state and connect it to sections of our application.
+We will initialize state by creating and registering an `Injector`.

 {% section %}